 • Nationally there’s also the annual creative graduate New Designer and New Blood showcases in London (see links below)

-• Once relationships have been built with academics/universities, understand the role of industry collaboration within courses/modules and this will support how a brief can be written and subsequently interpreted by staff and undergraduates
+• Once relationships have been built with academics/universities, understand the role of industry collaboration within courses/modules and this will support how a brief can be written and subsequently interpreted by staff and undergraduates and its relevant for your needs.

 • Academic years are planned in such a way that you need to be aware of when semesters require industry collaboration, and this will dictate when the brief occurs